srfunksensei/ognio-conquer-game/README.md

 The controllers expose API endpoints to accomplish operations stated at the beginning.
 There are two endpoint roots:

-- `/locations` - operations related to films
+- `/locations` - operations related to locations
-    * `GET /all` - returns list of all locations near users current location paginated
+    * `GET /locations/all` - returns list of all locations near users current location (paginated)
-    * `GET /all-open` - returns list of all locations yet to be conquered near users current location paginated
+    * `GET /locations/all-open` - returns list of all locations yet to be conquered near users current location (paginated)
-    * `PUT /{locationId}` - conqueres a location and increases user points
+    * `PUT /locations/{locationId}` - conquers a location and increases user points
-- `/users` - operations related to rentals
+- `/users` - operations related to users
-    * `GET /{userId}` - returs user points
+    * `GET /users/{userId}/points` - returns user points

 ### Building, Running and Testing